vishalbakshi/financial-sandbox/notes.md

 Some of the content is not beginner-friendly, as he disclaims from the start of <a href="https://overreacted.io/react-as-a-ui-runtime/" target="_blank">this article</a>, but he is still able to impart meaningful concepts that helped my understanding of React even during the duration of this project.

+Some nuggets:

+<blockquote>I like to think of React elements as being like frames in a movie.
+They capture what the UI should look like at a specific point in time.
+They don’t change.</blockquote>

 ## Other References